Enrollment

 WKU uses Degree Works to matriculate and audit students for degree and certificate completion.
 Graduate students follow the official program curriculum outlined in the Graduate Catalog published for the academic year corresponding to their most recent admission term for the specific program.
 Students may opt to follow a more recent catalog year.
 Graduate students admitted prior to fall 2019 will continue to matriculate following their approved (paper) program of study.

-Curriculum exceptions approved by the advisor, department chair or graduate program coordinator, and college dean will be considered by the Associate Provost for Research and Graduate Education.
+Curriculum exceptions approved by the advisor, department chair or graduate program coordinator, and college dean will be considered by the Executive Director of Graduate Studies.

 Academic Advising